 If you want your summer job search to reach 95 degrees, you need to go where people like to hang out in the heat – and then make sure your professionalism mixes nicely with the pleasures of summer.

 The job market has cooled down somewhat in recent months, with hiring slowing this month especially for service sector employers, according to the Society for Human Resource Management monthly survey.
 Layoffs also have picked up the pace, and Challenger Gray Christmas expects more of them in the computer and food industries in months ahead.
-So your best opportunities may come from possibilities you unearth by networking, and through friends of friends and colleagues' connections.
-You may be surprised how many business and career connections happen beside the swimming pool or during a Girl Scout camping trip.
-We definitely are a culture that mixes business and pleasure.

 Indeed, with many professional groups on summer hiatus, you need to seek out summer-time networking opportunities and meet managers on occasions in some non-traditional places and ways.
 So try these four targets and approaches to ramp up your summer job search: